Science Fiction and Fantasy Short Stories

 Of Love and other Monsters, cover.,

 a novella, came out as part of Aqueduct Press's Conversation Pieces Series edited by L. Timmel Duchamp, in October 2007.
-It will also appear in the upcoming Year's Best Science Fiction anthology edited by Gardner Dozois.
+It has been reprinted in The Year's Best Science Fiction, Vol. 25, edited by Gardner Dozois.
 The Aqueduct Press site has a good description of the story.

 Life-pod,